YoshiFrancis/GameServer/README.md

 	- could potentially let other players spectate ongoing game in the future
 4. Implement applications
 	- this is basically the end game.
 After 1-3, I will only be operating indivdually on the applications, which should be generall separated from the networking side.
 After 1-3, most of the networking side of the application is finished

+	## CURRENT WORK
+	- trying to implemnt number 2.
+Setting up functionality to prompt username for question.
+Currently, I just set up all the code and fixed all the errors.
+Need to test if it works.
+The client can send messages to the hub, but messages are not echoed back.
+I most likely forgot to send a message back since I changed up the handling system of rooms.